Kitura/CircuitBreaker/README.md

 }
 ```

-2. Create a function wrapper for the logic you intend to circuit break (this allows you to define and alert the CircuitBreaker of a failure):
+2. Create a function wrapper for the logic you intend to circuit break (this allows you to alert the CircuitBreaker of a failure or a success):
 ```swift
 func myWrapper(invocation: Invocation<(String), Void, String>) {
   let requestParam = invocation.commandArgs